Accessible Widget

 -Cuts to Disability Programs cost jobs, Calgary Herald, article May 29th, 2013.

-We took part in a community planning meeting in August 2013 to help our province imagine better services and supports for Albertans with disabilities.
-We also held another update on what is happening to PDD services in February 2014.
-To see the real time captioned notes of community concerns, follow this link.
+We then participated in a community planning meeting in August 2013 to help our province imagine better services and support for Albertans with disabilities.
+In February 2014, we held another update on what is happening to PDD services.
+Follow this link to see the captioned notes of community concerns in real time.

 No comments: